-For wealthy adults and children in Victorian times there was a lot of leisure time and without the modern forms of entertainment we have today such as video games, Netflix or online shopping the Victorians had to invent simple games to pass the time and stave off boredom.
+For wealthy adults and children in Victorian times, there was a lot more leisure time than there was for the poor.
+Without the modern forms of entertainment we have today such as video games, Netflix or online shopping the Victorians had to invent simple games to pass the time and stave off boredom.
+Over the course of the era, several Victorian parlor games grew in popularity.

 Affluent parents did not want their children playing outside in the wet English weather so the games had to be simple and suitable to playing indoors.